Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 • Quick response times: Ensure your live chat is handled during peak hours with trained staff ready to answer queries.

 Providing 24/7 customer support is challenging, especially for small to medium-sized businesses with limited resources.
-However, AI-driven chatbots can handle a wide range of customer service tasks and help you offer 24/7 customer support.
+However, AI-driven agents can handle a wide range of customer service tasks and help you offer 24/7 customer support.

 Related read: How to create a FAQ chatbot + examples, types, benefits